 ASHM is proud to work in collaboration with sector partners, including community groups, towards eliminating hepatitis C in Australia.
-We do this through collaborating on the National Hepatitis C Mapping Report, contributing to research studies, jointly developing clinical education programs and resources, and working in partnership on policy, recommendations and guideline development.
+We do this through collaborating on the Viral Hepatitis Mapping Report, contributing to research studies, jointly developing clinical education programs and resources, and working in partnership on policy, recommendations and guideline development.

 ASHM has taken a leadership role in advancing hepatitis C policy in Australia.
 Particularly advocating for broadened prescribing rights for primary health practitioners.
 ASHM also oversees the National Hepatitis C Testing Policy, a practical guide that outlines current best practice for health professionals ordering and interpreting hepatitis C serology.
-Find out more about ASHM’s work in policy and advocacy here
+Find out more about ASHM’s work in policy and advocacy here.

 ASHM develops and maintains multiple HCV resources to provide healthcare practitioners with tools to implement HCV testing, linkage to care and treatment processes in their setting.
 These include patient checklists, reference guides, decision making tools and more.
 View our suite of resources here.